There are many types of fraudulent acts targeting unsuspecting individuals, but perhaps the cruelest involves the fraudulent adoption of children.

 Other states, such as Indiana (which has an adoption deception statute), make it a misdemeanor for a birth mother to accept adoption-related expenses from more than one prospective adoptive parent or agency, or to accept money when they have no intention to give up their child.
 Under these laws, prospective adoptive parents may sue the birth mother for more than several times the amount of expenses paid.

 Browse through a collection of adoption laws by state.

-There are many types of adoption fraud cases.
+There are many types of adoption scam cases.
 Generally, adoption scammers target unsuspecting adoptive parents through some act or form of deception with the hopes of personal or financial gain.

 - An adoption agency charging excessive fees for the adoption process, or an agency who accepts money for services that were never rendered